 - Abstracted from life: large-scale work based on a physical subject and that explores the boundary between realism and abstraction.

-- Painting from a live model: building towards a sustained work or series.
+- Figurative art: Building towards a sustained work or series.

 - Self-directed work.

 - Brushes: A variety of hog hair brushes (ranging from size 8-12).
 I recommend filberts, flats, and rounds.

 - Support: One full sheet (22”x30”) of gessoed heavy cotton/rag paper (Stonehenge is a good brand); or, you may bring a gessoed canvas or MDF board.